-NOVEMBER 1, 2012 — Auditor General Merwan Saher released the Office’s fall report today which calls attention to some critical program areas of government and matters that impact Albertans—bridge safety, climate change and the protection of information assets.
+Auditor General Merwan Saher released the Office’s Report of the Auditor General – October 2012 today which calls attention to some critical program areas of government and matters that impact Albertans—bridge safety, climate change and the protection of information assets.
 Through its financial statements audits, the Office reports on identified weaknesses in financial controls and processes within the 175 government departments, boards, agencies, commissions and related organizations that it audits each year.
 For example, the weaknesses described in this report may result in inaccurate public reporting about oil and gas revenues, inefficiencies in Alberta’s post-secondary institutions and the risk of incurring unnecessary expenses.

 There are a total of 33 recommendations to government in this report, three of which are repeated.
 It was necessary to repeat these recommendations because these departments have not done enough to demonstrate they have implemented the previous recommendations.

 Of particular note in this report: